rust-stuco/lectures/week2/ownership_p1.md

 A _vector_ allows you to store a collection of values contiguously in memory.

-You can create an vector with the method `new`:
+You can create a vector with the method `new`:

 ```rust
 let v: Vec<i32> = Vec::new();